-Alan has previously written 12 non-fictional books about Newport and Gwent, but recently published two fictional books, a short story anthology and a novel, in which his creation, Astrid, fights crime on the streets of South Wales in an alternate reality under a newly independent Welsh republic.
+Alan has previously written 12 non-fictional books about Newport and Gwent.
+Recently, he published two fictional books, a short story anthology and a novel, in which his creation, Astrid, fights crime on the streets of South Wales in an alternate reality under a newly independent Welsh republic.

-Astrid came about when Alan signed up for a Creative Writing course in Newport a few years back.
-Presented with a short story project, Alan combined his love of detective stories with the name of a leading character from a romantic story he’d written several years before.
+Astrid’s creation came about when Alan signed up for a Creative Writing course in Newport a few years back.
+Presented with a short story project, Alan combined his love of detective stories with the name of a leading character from a romantic story he had written several years previously.

-“That short story never got anywhere, but I liked the name and filed it away in my mind for future reference,” Alan tells Andy Howells, “Once I wrote the first ever short story featuring Astrid, I couldn’t stop writing and the ideas just came pouring out,”
+“That short story never got anywhere, but I liked the name and filed it away in my mind for future reference,” Alan tells Andy Howells.

-Alan was keen to make Astrid a uniquely Welsh creation and reading the books, it soon becomes apparent that Astrid’s Wales is very different to the one we inhabit today, both politically and physically.
+Alan was keen to make Astrid a uniquely Welsh creation and reading the books, it soon becomes apparent that Astrid’s Wales is both politically and physically different to the one we inhabit today, .

 “The towns and cities are still located in the places they always were, the three main cities now go by their Welsh names Caerdydd, Abertawe and Casnewydd.